Aucuba Japonica ‘crotonifolia’

 Brickell C (ed), 1998, the Royal Horticultural Society A to Z Encyclopedia of Garden Plants Dorling Kindersley, London.

-2 thoughts on “Aucuba Japonica ‘crotonifolia’”
+2 thoughts on “Aucuba Japonica ‘crotonifolia’: plant notes”

 Leave a Comment